 The offer does not take into account the fact that in different sales markets very different selling prices and consequently different licence levels prevail.
 The sales achieved in the PRC were significantly lower than outside the PRC.
 If licensing did not take this into account, this would result in a clearly excessive total license charge measured against the sales price.
 The fact that, despite larger sales volumes in the PRC, the sales achieved there were significantly lower is evidence of the more favourable prices in the PRC.
-As is apparent from the English judgment in the calculation of the FRAND licence rate in China must be based on a factor of 50% of what can be regarded as FRAND in other markets.
+As is apparent from the English judgment in on a factor of 50% of what can be regarded as FRAND in other markets.